-World chefs: Alain Ducasse on technology, terroir and tippling
+WORLD CHEFS: Alain Ducasse on technology, terroir and tippling

 With 250 recipes from the Mon Grand Livre de Cuisine collection, the app offers ingredient profiles with 360 degree views, demonstration videos, and preparation tips.
 Ducasse, 56, spoke to Reuters in the kitchen of his Plaza Athenee restaurant about what inspires him today and how much is yet to learn.

-Q: One doesn’t think of great chefs as being enamored of technology.
+Q: One doesn’t think of great chefs as being enamoured of technology.
 Why an app?

 A: I‘m all about transmitting knowledge.
 In cooking today it’s about technical performance, cooking tools that have developed to help cooks to be more regular in cooking technique.
 And this technology here helps us to transmit knowledge, it’s the modern book.
 Today a kitchen is a laboratory, it’s very technical.
 Before it was a nightmare because it was so hot, you had gas ovens and you had to test the temperature with your finger.
 But just a quarter century later we’ve changed centuries.
 Our profession was so difficult 25, 30 years ago but today (cooking) is comfortable, appealing.